-15 top Texas Hill Country Things to do
+15 Top Texas Hill Country Things To Do

-Here’s a list of my favorite things to do in the hill country.
-I’ve organized them more or less geographically starting in Texas and ending in and beyond San Antonio.
-There’s a map at the end of this post with of these hill country destinations pinned for easy planning!
+Note: there’s a map at the end of this post with of these hill country destinations pinned for easy planning!

 1. See live music in Austin